 Figure 4.13.
 Application models must be configured to support issues.

-Turning this setting "on" not only adds database structures needed to support this feature, the classes generated for the model will contain methods necessary to support issue computation.
-Conversely if this setting is turned "off", the relevant structures not generated for those models and their related POJO's.
+Turning this setting "on" not only adds database structures needed to support this feature, but the classes generated for the model will also contain methods necessary to support issue computation.
+Conversely, if this setting is turned "off", the relevant structures are not generated for those models and their related POJO's.

 - Creating Issue Computations